 Blogs, bookstores, podcasts, and open mics are packed with poetry.
 It’s true that you’ll have to read a lot of it to find the stuff you love, the poems you’ll want to read over and over, and the poets whose catalogs you’ll want to memorize.
 Although reading poetry will strengthen your own craft, you will also find it incredibly inspiring.
 Nothing makes me want to write a poem like reading a poem that I can feel in my bones!

 Think about it this way: Most poems can be read in five minutes or less.
 In fact, most poems take less than a minute to read.
 So there’s really no excuse.
 It should be easy to read a poem a day.
-If you do that–read a poem a day for a year, then by the end of the year, you will surely have discovered some poets and poetry that clicks with you.
+If you do that—read a poem a day for a year, then by the end of the year, you will surely have discovered some poems and poets that resonate with you.

 Here are some tips and resources for your poetry quest: